JiangJiaWei1103/Hands-on-DS-and-Algo/src/1d_dp/70_climbing_stairs/README.md

 ```
 * Time complexity: $O(n)$
 	* As duplicated computations are replaced with direct retrievals from `memo`, the time complexity drops to $O(n)$.
+		* Observing the tree, it becomes linear with memoization.
 * Space complexity: $O(n)$
 	* The depth of call stack takes $O(n)$.
 #### 3. 1d DP with DP Array